-For your information, there are two additional FEMA publications attached that explain important concepts regarding the protection of utilities, and also about walls that enclose space below flood elevations.
+For your information, several FEMA publications are attached.
+The first two are referenced in the proposed ordinance.
+Two others explain important concepts regarding the protection of utilities, and also walls that enclose space below flood elevations.
 These publications refer to various NFIP regulations but they also contain non-regulatory "best practice" advice to builders.
 Note the use of the term "Design Flood Elevation" (DFE), which is the height of flooding that a building is designed to withstand.
-This height can be different that BFE - communities without floodplain regulations have no BFEs established; in communities with BFEs established, buildings can be designed for greater flood protection than the minimum regulatory standards.
+This height can be different than BFE - communities without floodplain regulations have no BFEs established; in communities with BFEs established, buildings can be designed for greater flood protection than the minimum regulatory standards.